richardschoen/mobiconnect/README.md

+# MobiConnect - Connecting and Automating the World Once Service at a Time
-# MobiConnect - CL commands, API calls and other integrations for IBM i and More
+MobiConnect will provide API calls, CL commands and other integrations for IBM i, Windows, Linux, MacOS and more.

 MobiConnect is a system integration product for IBM i and other platforms.

+However IBM i will be a large part of the initial focus as there is a lack of good integration and automation utilities to the outside world in many cases.

-Most IBM i shops are focused on maintaining their daily applications and may not have the time to develop the utilities they require.
-If you have an idea for a CL command, API call, or any other integration that could enhance your IBM i systems, feel free to reach out.
+Most IBM i and multiplatform shops are focused on maintaining their daily applications and may not have the time to develop the utilities they require.
+If you have an idea for a CL command, API call or any other integration that could enhance your IBM i , Windows, Linux or MacOS systems, feel free to reach out.

-Think of MobiConnect as a product similar to the the old IBM i QUSRTOOL product.
+For IBM i developers, you can think of MobiConnect as a product similar to what the the old IBM i QUSRTOOL product used to be for the AS/400.
+Providing utility commands and programs to make life easier.
+The big benefit these days is that we have many things at our disposal such as Open-Source languages and tooling (Python, PHP, NodeJS, Java, .Net/C#), SQL and DB2 services, Apache and NGINX web servers, SSH, SFTP, SCP and more to accomplish multiplatform integration.

-When you use the platform you benefit from existing integrations as well as new ones that get suggested by you or other customers.
+When you use the MobiConnect platform you benefit from existing integrations as well as new ones that get suggested by you or other customers.

-## Types of integrations and API calls:
+## Types of integrations and API calls you might need

 ### IBM i
 - Custom CL commands for operational use or development